Antigua and Barbuda

 Investment options and requirements for obtaining Antigua and Barbuda citizenship

-A non-refundable contribution goes to the National Development Fund.
-The fund money is spent on healthcare, education and agricultural support.
+A non-refundable contribution is made to the National Development Fund.
+The fund supports healthcare, education, and agriculture.

-Besides investing, applicants pay state, passport and Due Diligence fees.
-The total expenses amount depends on the family members’ number and age.
+In addition to the investment, applicants pay processing, passport, and Due Diligence fees.
+The total expenses depend on the number and age of family members included in the application.

 Investments in the Antigua and Barbuda state fund, including fees

-Families of 6 or more people are offered to contribute to the University of the West Indies Fund.
-The minimum investment is $150,000.
-A Due Diligence fee is paid additionally.
+Families of 6 or more people are offered a special option to contribute to higher education in Antigua and Barbuda.
+The minimum investment is $260,000, with processing fees included.
+A Due Diligence fee is paid separately.

-The government approves real estate projects for programme participants, including shares, apartments, or villas in five-star hotels and resort complexes backed by renowned international corporations, as well as infrastructure investments like marinas.
+The government approves real estate projects for program participants, including shares, apartments, or villas in five-star hotels and resort complexes backed by renowned international corporations.
+Infrastructure investments, such as marinas, are also available.

 Renting out these properties can yield annual returns of 2 to 5%, with the Caribbean’s year-round holiday appeal ensuring high demand.
 Property maintenance is managed by professional companies.

-After 5 years, investors can profitably sell their properties, recouping most of their investment.
+After 5 years, investors can sell their properties for a profit, recouping most of their investment.

 Investments in Antigua and Barbuda real estate, including fees

-Expenses on obtaining citizenship for a family of 4 people
+Expenses for obtaining Antigua and Barbuda citizenship for a family of four

 Individual cost calculation for Antigua and Barbuda citizenship